Barry Wellman

-Among the concepts Wellman has published are: "network of networks" and "the network city" (both with Paul Craven), "the community question", "computer networks as social networks", "connected lives" and the "immanent Internet" (both with Bernie Hogan), "media-multiplexity" (with Caroline Haythornthwaite), "networked individualism" and "networked society", "personal community" and "personal network" and three with Anabel Quan-Haase: "hyperconnectivity", "local virtuality" and "virtual locality".
+Among the theories Wellman helped develop were: "network of networks" and "the network city" (both with Paul Craven), "the community question", "computer networks as social networks", "connected lives" and the "immanent Internet" (both with Bernie Hogan), "media-multiplexity" (with Caroline Haythornthwaite), "networked individualism" and "networked society", "personal community" and "personal network" and three with Anabel Quan-Haase: "hyperconnectivity", "local virtuality" and "virtual locality".

-Lee Rainie and Barry Wellman are co-authors of the 2012 prize-winning Networked: The New Social Operating System (MIT Press).
-Wellman is also the editor of three books, and the author of more than 500 articles, often written with students.
+Lee Rainie and Barry Wellman were co-authors of the 2012 prize-winning Networked: The New Social Operating System (MIT Press).
+Wellman was also the editor of three books and more than 500 articles, often co-written with students.

-Wellman has received career achievement awards from the Canadian Sociology and Anthropology Association, the International Network for Social Network Analysis, the International Communication Association, the GRAND Network of Centres of Excellence, and two sections of the American Sociological Association: Community and Urban Sociology; Communication and Information Technologies.
-He was elected as a Fellow of the Royal Society of Canada in 2007.
+Wellman received career achievement awards from the Canadian Sociology and Anthropology Association, the International Network for Social Network Analysis, the International Communication Association, the GRAND Network of Centres of Excellence, and two sections of the American Sociological Association: Community and Urban Sociology; Communication and Information Technologies.
+He was elected as a Fellow of the Royal Society of Canada (FRSC) in 2007.
 In 2012, Wellman was identified as having the highest h-index (of citations) of all Canadian sociologists.
-Wellman was a faculty member at the Department of Sociology at the University of Toronto for 46 years, from 1967 to 2013.
-Since July 2013, he has co-directed the NetLab Network.
+He was a faculty member at the Department of Sociology at the University of Toronto for 46 years, from 1967 to 2013.
+Since July 2013, he co-directed the NetLab Network.
 Wellman was honoured with the Lim Chong Yah Visiting Professorship of Communications and New Media at the National University of Singapore in January–February 2015.

+After a long illness, Wellman died at the age of 81 on 9 July 2024.

 Early life

 Barry Wellman was born and raised in the Grand Concourse and Fordham Road area of the Bronx, New York City.
 He attended P.S.
 33 and Creston J.H.S.
 79, and was a teenage member of the Fordham Flames.
 He gained his high school degree from the Bronx High School of Science in 1959.
 He received his A.B.
 (Bachelor's) degree magna cum laude from Lafayette College in 1963, majoring in social history and winning prizes in both history and religious studies.
 At Lafayette, he was a member of the McKelvy Honors House and captained the undefeated 1962 College Bowl team, whose final victory was over Berkeley.

-His graduate work was at Harvard University, where he trained with Chad Gordon, Charles Tilly and Harrison White, and also studied with Roger Brown, Cora DuBois, George Homans, Alex Inkeles, Florence Kluckhohn, Talcott Parsons and Phillip J. Stone.
+His graduate work was at Harvard University, where he trained with Chad Gordon, Charles Tilly and Harrison White, and also studied with Roger Brown, Cora Du Bois, George Homans, Alex Inkeles, Florence Kluckhohn, Talcott Parsons and Phillip J. Stone.
 He received a M.A. in Social Relations in 1965 and a Ph.D. in Sociology in 1969.
 His focus was on community, computer applications, social networks and self-conception, and his dissertation showed that the social identities of African-American and White American Pittsburgh junior high school students were related to the extent of segregation of their schools.

-He has been married since 1965 to Beverly Wellman, a researcher in complementary and alternative medicine.
+From 1965 until his death, he was married to Beverly Wellman, a researcher in complementary and alternative medicine.